CloudCannon/aviator-jekyll-template/README.md

 ### Usage

 * Each section is a different collection, this helps organise your content.
-* Set the order of the collections with the position field in collection configuration in `_config.yml`.
+* Set the order of the collections with the position_number field in collection configuration in `_config.yml`.
-* Set the order of the documents inside a collection by setting the position in front matter.
+* Set the order of the documents inside a collection by setting the position_number in front matter.

 ### Search